BattmannWann/The-VizDoom-Experience/plan.md

 * **Week 1**:
     1. Break the project description down into actionable steps - ***COMPLETED***

-    2. research papers that have been published that have used VizDOOM, and evaluate what hasn't been done yet, or that which can be improved on/further proven.
+    2. research papers that have been published that have used ViZDoom, and evaluate what hasn't been done yet, or that which can be improved on/further proven.
 Ensure to take notes of any important concepts and technologies identified while reading, and keep a record of any sources with an appropriate reference manager (e.g. Zotero)

-    3. Research additional APIs similar to VizDOOM and solidify project directions; i.e. decide if using VizDOOM, finish project plan
+    3. Research additional APIs similar to ViZDoom and solidify project directions; i.e. decide if using ViZDoom, finish project plan - ***COMPLETED***

     4. Create a project repository on GitHub, using the provided template.
 Ensure to add supervisor to the repository. - ***COMPLETED***